MicrosoftDocs/altspace-vr/altspace-vr/faqs/scaling-audiences.md

 1. [Create your event](https://account.altvr.com/events/new).
 2. Enter your event.
-3. Once inside your event, open the "Host Tools" in your lower right-hand corner.
+3. Once inside your event, open the **Host Tools** in your lower right-hand corner.
-4. Select on the "Participation Panel" button.
+4. Select on the **Participation Panel** button.
-5. Navigate to the "Rooms" tab and from here you can "Add Room"
+5. Navigate to the **Rooms** tab and from here you can **Add Room**
     * Note, it may take up to 30 seconds to generate another room.
-6. Once your new room is open, you'll see it appear in the "Rooms" tab.
+6. Once your new room is open, you'll see it appear in the **Rooms** tab.

 ## How to use FrontRow

 Converting your event to a FrontRow event adds some extra tools and abilities to your Host Panel.
-Most notably, a "Rooms" tab will appear.
+Most notably, a **Rooms** tab will appear.
 From this tab, you can:

-* Add Room - Add an extra room to your event.
+* **Add Room** - Add an extra room to your event.
-* Delete Room - Remove an entire room from your event.
+* **Delete Room** - Remove an entire room from your event.
-* Reset Space - Reset the room you've selected.
+* **Reset Space** - Reset the room you've selected.
 This causes guests to reenter the same space.
-* Redistribute - Redistribute all guests currently in a room, into other rooms.
+* **Redistribute** - Redistribute all guests currently in a room, into other rooms.
 (Good for crowding.)
-* Teleport - Go to another room.
+* **Teleport** - Go to another room.

-In a FrontRow event, hosts will also see some other tools and features like "On-Air".
-This button, located next to "Host Tools", allows a host or moderator to mirror audience members and other participants so they can be visible across all spaces.
-(As a host, you probably want to be "On-Air" yourself, as well.
+In a FrontRow event, hosts will also see some other tools and features like **On-Air**.
+This button, located next to **Host Tools**, allows a host or moderator to mirror audience members and other participants so they can be visible across all spaces.
+(As a host, you probably want to be **On-Air** yourself, as well.
 (Pro Tip: [Use Host Zones](https://altvr.com/holiday2020/) to automatically enable On-Air for anyone inside the zone.)

 Check out the [Host Tools Overview for FrontRow Events](../tutorials/host-tools-for-events.md) article for a complete and in-depth look at each of the features and functions available to hosts in FrontRow events.